Cisco-AMP/java_security/blog.md

 We take bytes that the user sends us and trust that they are what we expect them to be - a well-behaved instance of `Submission`.

 ### Exploit Development
-We will develop a client that will craft and send an exploit to the server.
+We will develop a client that crafts and sends an exploit to the server.
 Our goal will be to make the server launch the calculator application.
 This is a pretty classic example.
 The idea is if you can get calculator to launch, then you could launch whatever other program you wanted to.